philmikejones/beginning-mapping/handout.md

 Figure \ref{house-price-3d} shows the mean house price by local authority district (LAD).
 Here the price of each property sale is the unit of observation.

-Using the Boroughs (LADs) of London we clipped in the previous section we are going to produce a thematic map of There are three stages to each aggregate thematic map:
+Using the Boroughs (LADs) of London we clipped in the previous section we are going to produce a thematic map of life expectancy.
+There are three stages to each aggregate thematic map:

 1. Load the desired spatial data (we have done this)